 Monday, March 4, 2024

-Step 1: Define the abstract base class with a template method
+Step 1: Define an interface with a method to send notifications.

 }